KS3 & KS4 Curriculum

 - developing a self-awareness of physical and emotional well-being

-Maths and Science and the vast majority will select 4 other GCSE options from a range of subjects.
-GCSE option subjects offered alongside St Clement Danes are likely to be: Computing, French, Spanish, Geography, History, Religious studies, Art, Drama, Music, Business studies, Food technology, Product design, Textiles, Physical education and Dance.
+Maths and Science and the vast majority will select four other GCSE options from a range of subjects.
+The GCSE option subjects offered are: Computer Science, French, Spanish, Geography, History, Religious Studies, Art, Drama, Music, Business Studies, Food technology, Product design, Textiles, Physical education and Dance.
 Students at risk of not attaining a good grade in the key qualifications of English or Maths will choose only three GCSE option subjects to allow support lessons in literacy and numeracy to feature in their timetable.

-To read more about the Key Stage 3 Curriculum please download the KS3 Curriculum booklet below and to read more about the Key Stage 4 Curriculum please download the GCSE Options Booklet.
+To read more about the Key Stage 3 Curriculum please download the Key Stage 3 Curriculum booklet below and to read more about the Key Stage 4 Curriculum please download the GCSE Options Booklet.